-Town Manager's Statement - This article requests funds to prepare design and bidding documents to rehabilitate the sewer "interceptor" which is the main line that brings waste water to the Waste Water Treatment Plant (WWTP).
+Town Manager's Statement - This article requests funds to prepare design and bidding documents to rehabilitate the sewer "interceptor" which is the main line that brings waste water to the Waste Water

+Treatment Plant (WWTP).
 An evaluation study has ranked this a top priority as nearly 50 years of service has caused this pipe to deteriorate from the inside out.
 Funds are also sought to continue to design updates to the wastewater pump stations as various improvements are needed at the Maynard, Denny Brook, Birchwood, Piccadilly, and Great Way pump stations.
 The motion for this article is a simple majority vote.

-ARTICLE 24: Town Water System (DPW Director)
+ARTICLE 24: Town Water System (DPW Manager)

-To see if the Town will vote to transfer from Water Retained Earnings, the sum of Two Hundred Seventy Five Thousand Dollars (\$275,000), or such other amount as the Town Meeting may approve for various improvements to the water system including but not specifically limited to equipment purchases, cross connection program, pump station update/design or take any other action relative thereto.
+To see if the Town will vote to transfer from Water Retained Earnings, the sum of Three Hundred Five Thousand Dollars (\$305,000), or such other amount as the Town Meeting may approve for various improvements to the water system including but not specifically limited to equipment purchases, ice pigging, hydrant replacement, cross connection program, pump station update/design or take any other action relative thereto.

-Town Manager's Statement - The requested funds provide a wide range of ongoing maintenance and design within the water system which include preparing of bid documents for a replacement well at the Wilkeson Well, implementing a cross connection program, and the purchase and set up of a water valve exercise trailer.
+Town Manager's Statement - The requested funds provide a wide range of ongoing maintenance and design within the water system which include preparing of bid documents for a replacement well at the Wilkeson Well, routine replacement of aging fire hydrants, implementing a cross connection program, and the purchase and set up of a water valve exercise trailer.
+The funds enable the DPW to continue to meet water supply needs by cleaning pipes, operating valves and replacing hydrants.
 The cross connection program is requirement of DEP and is being reinforced so that we meet targets to account for the water we pump and distribute.
-Establishing a water valve exercise program will save on valve replacements and insure that the valves are in working order when they are needed.
 The motion for this article is a simple majority vote.

-ARTICLE 25: Town Water Mains (DPW Director)
+ARTICLE 25: Town Water Mains (DPW Manager)

-To see if the Town will vote to transfer from Water Retained Earnings or borrow pursuant to any applicable statute the sum of Eight Hundred Seventy Thousand Dollars (\$870,000), or such other amount as the Town Meeting may approve, for the extension, repair, replacement, lining, cleaning, upgrade and installation of various mains and appurtenant work, or take any other action relative thereto.
+To see if the Town will vote to transfer from Water Retained Earnings or borrow pursuant to any applicable statute the sum of Eight Hundred Seventy Thousand Dollars (\$870,000), or such other amount as the Town Meeting may approve, for the extension, repair, replacement, lining, upgrade and installation of various mains and appurtenant work, or take any other action relative thereto.

 Town Manager's Statement - The requested funding would allow the Department of Public Works to continue its "Transite" pipe replacement program in the Fairview Road area where multiple breaks have occurred.
-The funding also includes extending water main on Hundreds Road about 900' to Route

-9 so that this area is "looped".
+The funding also includes extending water main on Hundreds Road about 900' to Route 9 so that this area is "looped".
 This extension will provide this area with water when future replacement occurs on Flanders Road.
 The request also includes funds to continue cleaning water mains utilizing the ice pigging process in the Maynard/Fisher Street area.
-The motion for this article requires a 2/3 majority vote.
+The motion for this article is a simple majority vote.